forestgrape/coronavirus/index.md

 The relevance depends on the [mechanisms of crossprotection](#mechanisms-of-crossprotection) and how much protection is provided.
 Possible use cases are polyvalent:

-#### epidemiological
+#### Epidemiological
 - knowing that people have an increased immune protections and therefore experience only mild symptoms and possibly have reduced spreading of Sars-CoV-2 is relevant to manage the current Covid-19 pandemic.
-- Serum conversion occurrences: It could be that a different or no seroconversion occurs to people previously exposed to different strains of betacoronaviruses.
+- Serum conversion occurrences: It could be that a different or no seroconversion occurs to people previously exposed to different strains of Betacoronaviruses.

-#### medications
+#### Medications
 Knowledge of cross immune reactions can help to develop medications and even literal vaccines are thinkable vice versa.
 - increase the immune response against Sars-CoV-2 or even provide paths for full immunization
 - even a literal vaccine is thinkable (the long-term pathogenesis of BCoVs needs to be reevaluated first)